WEDNESDAY, JUNE 20

 The Commemoration Day is organized by the Inland University for Applied Sciences and Nansen Center for Peace and Dialogue.

 2018 marks 100 years since the end of WWI – a war that left Europe with the heavy toll of millions of lives lost, newly established borders and depleted economies.
-Our keynote speakers will shed light on the importance of learning from the past and the dangers of not doing so.
+The key note sheds light on the importance of learning from the past and the inherent dangers of not doing so.

 WWI AND NORWAY – NEUTRAL BUT NOT ALOOF